Dedicated Bellingham Personal Injury Attorneys Ready To Help Injured Victims

-Washington is known as a great place to bike and walk and readily encourages residents to enjoy the great outdoors.
+Washington is a great place to bike and walk and readily encourages residents to enjoy the great outdoors.
 However, motorists or other cyclists may not be cautious and can injure you in a bike accident or pedestrian accident.
 Our compassionate legal advocates will explore all possible avenues of recovery to seek maximum compensation for your injuries.

 Mass Transit Accidents

 Our knowledgeable lawyers also assist clients who have been injured in mass transit accidents, including railroad accidents, bus accidents, and airplane accidents.
 These cases require extensive knowledge of the complex laws for these highly regulated industries.
-Our attorneys can expertly help you navigate this process to pursue just compensation for your claim.
+Our attorneys can skillfully help you navigate this process to pursue just compensation for your claim.

-While many people enjoy the open waters surrounding Washington, boaters must still be cautious to avoid boating accidents.
+While many people enjoy the open waters surrounding Washington, boaters must be cautious to avoid boating accidents.
 Our injury attorneys will quickly get to work on your claim to avoid any issues with the statute of limitations.

 Medical malpractice is a lot more common than most people realize.
-If the injury is caused by a physician or other health care provider then a malpractice claim arises.
+If the injury is caused by a physician or other health care provider, then a malpractice claim arises.
 Our Bellingham injury attorneys can provide you with the help that you deserve.

 Wrongful Death Cases

 Washington’s wrongful death statute allows the personal representative of the deceased to bring forth a wrongful death claim on behalf of the surviving spouse, children, parents, or siblings of a victim who died because of the wrongful acts of another.
 While no amount of compensation can ever bring your loved one back, our compassionate legal advocates can help you ease the financial burden of the loss through zealous legal representation.